Caribbean Story Part 1: Light the Lamp

 There was no room for a baby, and Janie was dealing with that reality as she headed home from Mattie Spooner’s house.
 By the time she arrived, her daughters and son had finished their evening meal.
 They had also bathed in the kitchen, a shabby little shed constructed in the yard, with the left corner at the back designated for the bath pan.
 For bathing, they filled the pan with water from the public standpipe.

 Fetching Water at a Public Standpipe

 Janie could hear laughter as she approached the door.
 Josie, seated on the settee and Henry on the floor were engaged in one of their stories about folks in the village they had nicknamed, so that only they knew whom they talked about.
-Lulu lay supine on her side of the bed, gazing at the thatched roof, which she could barely see, since the kerosene lamp was still unlit.
+Lulu lay supine on her side of the bed, gazing at the thatched roof, which she could barely see, since the kerosene lamp was unlit again.

 Janie entered, and straightway lit the lamp on the table.
 “What if I didn’t come home?
 You all would stay like this in the dark?
 I wish everybody would always wait on me to tell them what to do.”